kizniche/Mycodo/mycodo-manual.md

 *How do I add an input (like a sensor) to the system that's not currently supported?*

-Currently, adding the ability to receive input that's not currently supported to the system involves editing several files.
+Currently, adding the ability to receive input that's not currently supported to the system can be achieved by two different methods.

+The first involves editing several files.
 There has been effort to make the addition process as simple as possible.
 See the [Adding Support for a New Input](https://github.com/kizniche/Mycodo/wiki/Adding-Support-for-a-New-Input) Wiki page for how to do this.

-An alternate way to add an input is to create a linux script that obtains and returns a value when executed, then add a new input with the "Linux Command" option.
+The second way to add an input is to create a script that obtains and returns a numerical value when executed in the linux system of the Raspberry Pi.
+This script may be configured to be executed by a "Linux Command" Input type.
 This will periodically execute the command and store the returned value to the database for use with the rest of the Mycodo system.

 * * * * *

 *Can I variably control the speed of motors or other devices with the PWM output signal from the PID?*

 Yes, as long as you have the proper hardware to do that.
-The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an [AC modulation ciruit](#schematics-for-ac-modulation), or something else.
+The PWM signal being produced by the PID should be handled appropriately, whether by a fast-switching solid state relay, an [AC modulation ciruit](#schematics-for-ac-modulation), [DC modulation circuit](#schematics-for-dc-fan-control), or something else.

 * * * * *